 Milwaukee 2018 Updates on Jackets & Hoodies

 As the Red Team gets better at doing what they do they are constantly addressing user feedback.
 We are glad to see the upgrade to the power sources for all the Heated Gear for 2018 and smaller details on fit with expanding mobility gussets, code named “FREEFLEX” so even the armpits can be trademarked.
-The new Jackets will hit in the August/September time frame as well and stay pretty much right on price with the similar 2017/2018 versions.
+The new M12 Heated Jackets will hit in the August/September time frame as well and stay pretty much right on price with the similar 2017/2018 versions.
+New M12 Heated Hoodies will also be very similar and should be hitting the shelves around the same time.

 More Info on all Milwaukee’s Apparel will be coming soon, as we saw at NPS18 they are also expanding the hats, Balaclavas and other non-heated gear.
 For more questions on Milwaukee Tools the team at Ohio Power Tool works hard to be able to address all you needs.